A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Introduction

-The left hand side of equation \eqref{eq:kin_eq_1d_scalar} describes the transport of the particles whereas the right hand side represents the collisions between particles, which is modeled as a linear relaxation to the Maxwellian $\Mv(u^\epsi)$ with a relaxation time $\epsi$.
-The advantage of the kinetic equation \eqref{eq:kin_eq_1d_scalar} over the conservation law \eqref{eq:cons_law_diff_scalar} is the fact that the advection term in \eqref{eq:kin_eq_1d_scalar} is now linear; the disadvantage is the appearance of a stiff source term, which requires special care during time integration.
-The first methods, proposed in \cite{jin1995relaxation,aregba2000discrete} are based on splitting, thus restricting the order in time to 2.
-More recently, several \emph{asymptotic-preserving} methods based on IMEX techniques (in the sense of Jin \cite{jin1999efficient}) have been proposed that integrate the Boltzmann equation in the hyperbolic and diffusive regimes with a computational cost that is independent of $\epsi$ (see \cite{filbet2010class} and references within).
-An appealing idea along this line of thought, based on IMEX Runge-Kutta methods, is presented in \cite{boscarino2013implicit}.
-Unfortunately, the proposed method is not very robust since it breaks down in intermediate regimes.
-An improvement was proposed in \cite{dimarco2013asymptotic}.
+The left hand side of equation \eqref{eq:kin_eq_1d_scalar} describes the transport of the particles whereas the right hand side represents the collisions between particles, which is modeled as a linear relaxation to the Maxwellian $\Mv(u^\epsi)$ with a relaxation time $\epsi$. \moved{The idea is that some of the difficulties associated with the original problem are avoided, while, for sufficiently small $\epsi$, the relaxation problem is a good approximation of the problem of interest.} In particular, the advantage of the kinetic equation \eqref{eq:kin_eq_1d_scalar} over the conservation law \eqref{eq:cons_law_1d_scalar} is the fact that the advection term in \eqref{eq:kin_eq_1d_scalar} is now linear, removing the difficulties associated with the high-order discretization of a nonlinear flux term.
+The disadvantage is the appearance of a stiff source term, which requires special care during time integration.
+The first methods, proposed in \cite{Jin1995,Aregba-Driollet2000} are based on splitting techniques.
+As a consequence, the order in time is restricted to 2 and can only be improved by nontrivial manipulations, see \cite{Csomos2008}.
+More recently, several \emph{asymptotic-preserving} methods based on IMEX techniques (in the sense of Jin \cite{Jin1999}) have been proposed that integrate the Boltzmann equation in the hyperbolic and diffusive regimes with a computational cost that is independent of $\epsi$ (see \cite{filbet2010class} and references within).
+An appealing idea along this line of thought, based on IMEX Runge-Kutta methods, is presented in \cite{Boscarino2009,Boscarino2013}.
+Unfortunately, the proposed method is not very robust since it breaks down in intermediate or hydrodynamic regimes.
+An improvement was proposed in \cite{Dimarco2013asymptotic}.